mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 * 403 FORBIDDEN: Make sure your Spring Security allows those files to pass through.

-If everything looks okay in the "Network" tab, go into the "Console" tab and make sure there are no red errors preventing Vaadin from initializing.
+If everything looks okay in the "Network" tab, go into the "Console" tab and make sure there are no "red" errors logged in the console, preventing Vaadin from initializing.

 Then, type this into the "Console" command prompt: